matt-missioncontrol/ASAS/README.md

 # ASAS  Autonomous Soil Assesment System
-# This is the repositor for all Mission Control created source code
+# This is the repositor for all Mission Control code and documentation